-We recommend a beginner to the AR-15 world look for the following basic specifications when buying your complete AR-15 rifle:
+For beginners, we recommend the following specifications when buying your first complete rifle:

 - A lightweight, chrome-lined barrel of mid-length, 16″ with a fixed front sight base.
-Select a twist rate which will suit most types of bullets like a 1:8 or 1:9 twist rate.
+Select a twist rate that will suit most types of bullets like a 1:8 or 1:9 twist rate.